fortinet/fortigate-terraform-deploy/aws/6.4/ha/README.md

-# Deployment of FortiGate-VM (PAYG) Cluster on the AWS
+# Deployment of FortiGate-VM (BYOL/PAYG) Cluster on the AWS
 ## Introduction
 A Terraform script to deploy a FortiGate-VM Cluster on AWS for Cross-AZ deployment